SirBob01/Dynamo-Engine/README.md

-# EnigmaEngine
+# Dynamo Engine

-A 2D game and physics engine library powered by SDL
+A 2D game engine powered by SDL2.
+It holds an in-house 2D physics simulation library.

+# Dependencies

+This engine wraps around SDL2 and its extensions: SDL_mixer, SDL_ttf, and SDL_image.

+# TODO
+- Implement edge shape for physics engine
+- Implement AABB volume tree for broad phase collision detection